MonaRizq/SuperStore-Tableau-Dashboard/README.md

 # Superstore Tableau Dashboard 📦📈

 This repository contains a Tableau dashboard project that analyzes the popular Superstore dataset.
-It provides interactive visuals for tracking sales performance, profit trends, shipping efficiency, and regional insights.
+It provides interactive visuals for tracking sales performance, profit trends and regional insights.

 ## 📊 Dashboard Features